frida/frida-website/_i18n/en/_docs/javascript-api.md

     is a number specifying the breakpoint ID previously set by calling [`setHardwareBreakpoint()`](#thread-sethardwarebreakpoint).

--   `setHardwareWatchpoint(id, address, size, conditions)`: sets a harware watchpoint, where `id` is a number specifying the watchpoint ID, `address` is a [`NativePointer`](#nativepointer) specifying the address of the region to be watched, `size` is a number specifying the size of that region, and
+-   `setHardwareWatchpoint(id, address, size, conditions)`: sets a hardware watchpoint, where `id` is a number specifying the watchpoint ID, `address` is a [`NativePointer`](#nativepointer) specifying the address of the region to be watched, `size` is a number specifying the size of that region, and